Campus Security Report

 Section 3: Student Right-to-Know & Campus Security Act of 1990

 Much of the information required to be reported under the Student Right-to-Know and Campus Security Act, Part 11, Crime Awareness and Campus Security, has been summarized under Section 1: College and University Security Information Act of 1989.
 Additional information required to be reported includes:

-The Department of Public Safety provides a crime prevention program entitled "Be Alert, Be Aware. " Through this program students, staff, and faculty are encouraged to report any criminal or suspicious activity, and are made aware of the need for everyone to be responsible for their own security and the security of others.
+The Department of Public Safety provide several crime prevention programs that encourage students, staff, and faculty to report any criminal or suspicious activity, This programs also stress awareness and the need for everyone to be responsible for their own security and the security of others.
 Residence hall staff are required to report any criminal activity.
 Public Safety formally requests from the Student Counseling Center, Student Affairs Office, Student Life and Leadership Office and the Office of Housing and Residence Life to report the required criminal offences that may have been reported to them and not reported to the Department of Public Safety.

 The Johnson City Police Department furnishes the Department of Public Safety information concerning all offenses which occur off campus at fraternity and sorority houses.

 3. A description of programs designed to inform students and employees about the prevention of crimes: